verzog/Moodle-IAV-Branding-Code/README.md

 # MOODLE-Images-And-Video-BRANDING-CODE
-This code was sourced from https://codepen.io/dudleystorey/pen/PZyMrd
+This code was sourced and adapted from https://codepen.io/dudleystorey/pen/PZyMrd

 Note that I had to add the following &mute=1 to his code because YouTube blocks audio from autoplaying.